 Smart Cookers/ Instant Pots

-Smart Cookers or Instant Pots are one device for pressure cooking, slow cooking, searing, sauteing, steaming and other cooking essentials.
-Some Smart Cookers include an integrated cooking scale inside the pot, so you can add ingredients and see their weight before you mix them or begin cooking.
+Smart Cookers or Instant Pots are one device for pressure cooking, slow cooking, steaming and other cooking essentials.
 These Cookers have an auto ‘pressure release’ function.
 It can release pressure on its own at the right time and pace for safety and precision.
-Their ‘Keep warm’ feature enables to keep the food warm after cooking it to avoid re-heating resulting loss of nutrition.
-Most also have easy touch cooking programs Like Soup, Meat/Stew, Dal/Bean, Slow Cook, Sauté, Rice, Oat-Meal, Steam/Idli, Yogurt, Manual, & Pressure Cooker to make your cooking even easier.
+Their ‘Keep warm’ feature enables to keep the food warm after cooking.
+Most also have easy-touch cooking programs Like Soup, Meat/Stew, Dal, Slow Cook, Sauté, Rice, Steam/Idli, Yogurt to make your cooking even easier.

-Another form of electric cooker is known as a slow cooker.
-This is a portable device that basically is a deep pot with a lid.
+Another form of the electric cooker is known as a slow cooker.
+This is a portable device that is a deep pot with a lid.
 A heating element is in the bottom of the unit under the cooking area, which encompasses most of the interior of the cooker.
 These are designed to apply low, even heat to food over a long period of time, sometimes a whole day or more.
-It’s entirely safe to leave your slow cooker on overnight, if you’re out the house or if you’re at work all day as long as you follow all the directions and the manufacturer’s instructions.
+It’s completely safe to leave your slow cooker on overnight, as long as you follow the manufacturer’s instructions.

 Top 5 Brands of Pressure Cookers according to our research,